 A flip tax is a fee paid to the building when you sell.
 Just like the NYC and NYS transfer taxes, you can't avoid them.
 While flip taxes are sometimes found in condos, they're significantly more common in co-ops.

-A flip tax isn’t even necessarily a bad thing though.
-If you plan on owning your apartment for a long time, it's a big positive.
-Every time someone else sells, that flip tax gets deposited into the building's bank account and as a shareholder, you partially own that account.
-All else equal, a building with a flip tax will have lower maintenance fees.
+A flip tax isn’t necessarily a bad thing.
+If you plan on owning your apartment for a long time, it can be a positive because every time someone sells, their flip tax gets deposited into the building's bank account.
+All else equal, a building with a flip tax will have lower maintenance.

 Yoreevo conducted a sample and found the most common flip tax, by far, was 2% of the sales price and most co-ops do have one.